Esdras123/jobs_prediction_algorithm/README.md

 ## Data origin:
 The data has been retrieved from CommonCrawl.
 The latter has been famously used to train OpenAI's GPT-3 model.
+We can download it : kaggle competitions download -c defi-ia-insa-toulouse
 ## Work:
 For this task, after thorough literature review, I explored the use of state-of-the-art transformers such as BERT and XLNet.
 I achieved 79.7\% of accuracy, the baseline achieving 77\%.